choupit0/HTB-Dyplesher/README.md

 # HTB-Dyplesher :alien:
+# Warning message
+**This is _not_ a complete write-up for the Dyplesher (10.10.10.1901), just a small nudge for the foothold part.**

+**I developed this Bash script and use these files because I didn't want to depend/use on a heavy Integrated Development Environment (IDE).**
 # Description
 Ceate a Bukkit plugin without using an IDE.
 This is a simple build script written in Bash to create your Java archive data (JAR) from a Linux platform.